andrewemcmanus/mongoose-lgbtq-music/README.md

 # mongoose-lgbtq-music
-An API featuring LGBTQ artists
+A current and historical API featuring LGBTQ artists and composers